The Agony of Asar: A Thesis on Slavery by the Former Slave—Jacobus Elisa Johannes Capitein, 1717–1747

 Note: Only the hardcover edition contains a facsimile of the original Latin text.

 Grant Parker, translator, has written various articles on Latin literature, Roman culture, and the classical tradition.
-He is an Associate Professor of Classics at Stanford University.
+He is an Associate Professor of Classics and African History at Stanford University.